GOkwori/Grizk/README.md

 #### `Customisable User Interface`
 - **Goal**: To allow users to customise the interface according to their preferences and organisational branding.
-- **Features**: Theme options, layout configurations, and the ability to add custom logos and color schemes.
+- **Features**: Theme options, layout configurations, and the ability to add custom logos and colour schemes.

 #### `Enhanced Security Features`
 - **Goal**: To further enhance the security of the platform to protect sensitive financial data.